An Introduction to Geometric Topology: Topological classification

 \subsection{Gluing surfaces}

-A simple way to construct surfaces is by gluing simpler surfaces along their boundaries.
+A simple way to construct a surface is by gluing simpler surfaces along their boundaries.
 We show here that the glued surface depends only on the orientation classes of the gluing maps.

 Two self-diffeomorphisms of $S^1$ are \emph{co-oriented} if they both preserve or both invert the orientation of $S^1$. \begin{lemma} Two co-oriented self-diffeomorphisms of $S^1$ are isotopic. \end{lemma} \begin{proof} Let $f_0, f_1\colon S^1 \to S^1$ be two co-oriented self-diffeomorphisms.
 Their lifts $\tilde f_0, \tilde f_1\colon \matR\to\matR$ are periodic and monotone, hence $\tilde f_t = (1-t)\tilde f_0 + t\tilde f_1$ also is and descends to an isotopy $f_t$ connecting $f_0$ and $f_1$. \end{proof}